 About Incentivised Reviews

 Offering “nominal incentives” as a means of encouraging the submission of reviews is widely considered common practice these days.
 Simply put, incentives help motivate software users to leave reviews.
 We believe that the value our online community gains by having a greater number of reviews to consider far outweighs any potential downside, a belief supported by several of our studies.
 Were we to only publish those reviews that did not receive an incentive: (i) our online community would have less practical guidance to help inform their purchasing decisions; and (ii) there would be a risk that the incentive practice would simply move “underground” and not be disclosed.
 This underground activity would be nearly impossible to police.

 The Federal Trade Commission (“FTC” – An American agency) Endorsement Guidelines require online companies to provide clear notice when a review has been submitted in exchange for a nominal incentive (whether invited by the website or by the software vendor).
-See the link for more information.
-Our policies require that any such incentive must be made available to all reviewers who submit honest reviews, regardless of the rating they ultimately give the product they are reviewing.
+See the link Our policies require that any such incentive must be made available to all reviewers who submit honest reviews, regardless of the rating they ultimately give the product they are reviewing.
 The “Reviewer Source” icon will indicate if a review was written in exchange for an incentive, even a nominal one such as a gift card.
 This is true whether the review comes from an invitation by GetApp or its affiliate sites, Software Advice and Capterra, or from the vendor.

 About “Anonymous” Reviews